-- Your finger is wrinkled. - Your finger is rough, dry, or injured. - · Your finger is stained with dirt, mud, or oil. - The surface of your finger is different from when you enrolled your fingerprint. - · Your finger is wet. - A finger is used that has not been enrolled.
+- Your finger is wrinkled. - Your finger is rough, dry, or injured. - Your finger is stained with dirt, mud, or oil. - The surface of your finger is different from the one when you enrolled your fingerprint. - Your finger is wet. - Your finger that you are currently using has not been enrolled before.